Isaac Mizrahi: In popular culture

-After reading for Montgomery, he took part as Touchstone in Alan Parker's film Fame, set in the same High School of Performing Arts he had been attending at the time.

 He appears briefly in the film Men in Black (1997) as one of the "celebrity aliens" granted asylum on Earth.

 In 1996, an early MTV prank show, Buzzkill, used an actor to impersonate Mizrahi.

 Mizrahi was a guest caller on an episode of Frasier and as himself in Sex and the City (Season 5, episode 5).

 He appeared on Gossip Girl (Season 4, episode 6) as himself.
 He is seen at a party talking to Lily van der Woodsen.

 In 2004, he appeared on an episode of The Apprentice during a challenge meant to raise money for the Elizabeth Glaser Pediatric AIDS Foundation.

 He appeared in the fourth and final season of The Big C as himself.

 He appeared on the QVC Shopping Channel in 2015 and proclaimed that Earth's Moon was in fact a planet.
 His co-host at the time, Shawn Killinger, vehemently denied this assertion and proclaimed that "the Moon is a star".

-In 2018, Mizrahi was mentioned in episode 212, “Kiss and Tell,” of Modern Family when Cam claims that he dismissed a sexual advance by Mizrahi prior to dating Mitchell.
+In 2018, Mizrahi was mentioned in episode 212, "Kiss and Tell," of Modern Family when Cam claims that he dismissed a sexual advance by Mizrahi prior to dating Mitchell.

-In January of 2024, Mizrahi appeared as a guest judge on the sixteenth season of RuPaul's Drag Race.
+In January 2024, Mizrahi appeared as a guest judge on the sixteenth season of RuPaul's Drag Race.

-In 2025, he is a Consulting Producer on Hulu's sitcom Mid-Century Modern, which stars Nathan Lane, Matt Bomer, Nathan Lee Graham and Linda Lavin.
+In 2025, he was a consulting producer on Hulu's sitcom Mid-Century Modern, which stars Nathan Lane, Matt Bomer, Nathan Lee Graham and Linda Lavin.